R2 is a sweet little Meyers Parrot who was gifted to me by my former neighbors, joining my household on March 31, 2006.

 So, one August morning, I packed up Bessie's things, her cage, aviary, food and whatnot, and she made the move a quarter mile down the road.

 So, proper introductions are due.
 Bessie is an African Grey parrot.
-Age uncertain, though said to be about 35 years.
+Age uncertain, though said to well over 35 years.
 She was a rescue from a home in Denver Colorado, where she was abused and exposed to drugs and alcohol.
 She spent many years with her past family, bonding only with two of them.
 She is aggressive to anyone and everyone else.

 Bessie now spends her days in her aviary on my patio, next to Miguel.

 My patio resembles the Twin Towers Jail Facility in downtown Los Angeles

 Bessie hits The Motherlode!

 I was told Bessie wasn't willing to open a peanut shell to find the tasty nuts inside.
 This afternoon, while preparing food for the birds, I

 put a walnut in Miguel's dish.
 Bessie seemed interested, so I gave her one.
 It took her a long while to make a hole in the shell, but it

 wasn't long after she had the nut completely devoured.